Maven (wrestler): Professional wrestling career

-World Wrestling Federation/Entertainment
+World Wrestling Federation / World Wrestling Entertainment (2001–2005)

-Tough Enough and Hardcore Champion (2001–2002)
+Tough Enough; Hardcore Champion (2001–2002)

 Huffman began his professional wrestling career in 2001 upon being selected to participate in the inaugural season of Tough Enough, a reality television show used by the World Wrestling Federation (WWF) to find new WWF stars.
 Ultimately, Maven would become the co-winner of the competition alongside Nidia Guenard, and he was sent to the Heartland Wrestling Association (HWA) to receive further training.

 On the October 4 episode of SmackDown!, Maven made his in-ring debut against Tazz, one of his Tough Enough trainers, who forced him to submit to the Tazzmission.
 Following the match, Tazz helped Maven to his feet before clotheslining him, thus starting a feud between the two.
 After losing to Tazz via submission in a rematch the following week on SmackDown!, Maven clotheslined Tazz following the match.
 On the October 18 episode of SmackDown!, Maven won his first wrestling match as he defeated Tazz with assistance from Tough Enough co-winner Nidia Guenard.
-Following this brief feud, Maven began a feud with The Undertaker after he eliminated Undertaker from the 2002 Royal Rumble by dropkicking him from behind; Undertaker responded in turn by returning to the ring, eliminating Maven.
+Following this brief feud, Maven began a feud with The Undertaker after he eliminated The Undertaker from the 2002 Royal Rumble by dropkicking him from behind; The Undertaker responded in turn by returning to the ring, eliminating Maven.
 He proceeded to hit him with a steel chair, and beating him all the way back to the concession stand area.

 On the January 28, 2002, episode of Raw, Maven was awarded a title bout by WWF co-owner Ric Flair against Chris Jericho for the Undisputed WWF Championship by virtue of never actually being eliminated from the Royal Rumble, but lost after submitting to the Walls of Jericho.
 After the match, Maven was attacked by The Undertaker.
-On the February 7 episode of SmackDown!, Maven faced Undertaker for his WWF Hardcore Championship, and after interference from The Rock and his Tough Enough trainer Al Snow, Maven defeated Undertaker to win the Hardcore Championship, the first championship of his career.
+On the February 7 episode of SmackDown!, Maven faced The Undertaker for his WWF Hardcore Championship, and after interference from The Rock and his Tough Enough trainer Al Snow, Maven defeated The Undertaker to win the Hardcore Championship, the first championship of his career.
 Their feud ended after The Undertaker defeated Maven and Al Snow in a 2-on-1 handicap match when The Undertaker made Maven submit to the Dragon Sleeper.
 At WrestleMania X8, Maven lost the Hardcore Championship to Spike Dudley during a match with Goldust due to the title's unique 24/7 rule, but won the title back the same night from Christian due to the same rule.
 The following night on Raw, Maven was attacked by a debuting Brock Lesnar during his Hardcore Championship defense against Al Snow and Spike Dudley.
-Maven was the tenth pick for SmackDown! in the WWF draft due to being the Hardcore Champion, but he was punished by Vince McMahon after he lost the title to Raven on the March 28 episode of SmackDown!.
+Maven was the tenth pick for the SmackDown! brand in the WWF draft and subsequently brought the Hardcore Championship to SmackDown!, but he was punished by Vince McMahon after he lost the title to Raw superstar Raven on the March 28 episode of SmackDown!.
 Maven was traded to the Raw brand on November 4, 2002, where he confronted Christopher Nowinski with his former trainer Al Snow.